jg-rp/liquid/README.rst

     print(template.render(some="variable", other="thing"))

-Keyword arguments passed to the ``render`` method of a ``Template`` are made available for templates to use in template expressions.
+Keyword arguments passed to the ``render`` method of a ``Template`` are made available for templates to use in template statements and expressions.

 A ``Loader`` is only required if you plan to use the built-in ``include`` or ``render`` tags.
 You could instead create a ``Template`` directly from a string.